Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

 A Child Emperor Under Control of His Adoptive Mother

-When Liu Zhao was little, he was adopted by the childless queen named Dou.
-Afterward, his birth mother was framed up and committed suicide, her entire clan had perished as well.
+When Liu Zhao was little, he was adopted by a childless queen named Dou.
+Afterward, his birth mother was framed and committed suicide, and her entire clan perished.

 When he turned 9, his father passed away.
 Hence, he ascended to the throne as a child emperor, his adoptive mother Dou was respected as the empress dowager, and her clan obtained all power.

-Gradually, more people from Dou's clan were promoted to important positions, which made her clan became quite powerful; especially after her brother named Dou Xian defeated the Xiongnu for good.
+Gradually, more people from Dou's clan were promoted to important positions, which made her clan quite powerful, especially after her brother Dou Xian defeated the Xiongnu for good.